Howardma31/alexa-fizz-buzz-game/README.md

 ## Setup
 * Open Alexa Developer Console and paste index.js into the corresponding file, other files were unchanged.
 * Set up the necessary intents shown in models/intents.json.

+## Features
+* Starts a "fizz buzz" game
+* Provides rules to "fizz buzz"
+* Ends the game

 ## Design Choice
 * While in a game, any response other than the correct answer would lose the game to reflect the real world, including asking for instruction, similarly, no pause game function is implemented.